 If you have always wanted to know how to make ricotta cheese, then look no further!

-Fresh ricotta cheese is so versatile and I have so many recipes using ricotta like ricotta cavatelli, fried sfingi and Sicilian cheesecake just to name a few.
+Fresh ricotta cheese is so versatile and I have so many recipes using ricotta like ricotta cavatelli, fried sfingi, spinach ricotta ravioli, and Sicilian cheesecake just to name a few.
 But the beauty of homemade ricotta cheese is that you have the pleasure of eating it warm, as soon as it’s ready.
-Just spread it on fresh bread, a cracker or simply spoon the warm homemade ricotta cheese into a bowl, drizzle with honey and it’s perfect!
+Just spread it on fresh bread, on crackers, or simply spoon the warm homemade ricotta cheese into a bowl, with just a drizzle of honey, it’s perfect!

 You’ll love learning how to make ricotta because it’s:-

-- Creamy - by making your own ricotta cheese, you get to customize the texture and make as moist or thick as you like.
+- Creamy – by making your homemade ricotta cheese, you get to customize the texture and make it as moist or thick as you like.

 Ingredients